secureblue/secureblue/CONTRIBUTING.md

 ## I Have a Question

-> If you want to ask a question, ask in the [Issues](https://github.com/secureblue/secureblue/issues).
+> If you want to ask a question, ask in [Issues](https://github.com/secureblue/secureblue/issues).

 ## I Want To Contribute